 Good reasons to study event management

-So, we noticed this infographic the other day.
+So the team here at College of Event Management (CoEM), noticed this infographic the other day.
 It’s called Life at 23: Then and Now.
 It’s published by a very credible source, namely the Longitudinal Surveys of Australian Youth program run by the National Centre for Vocational Education Research (NCVER), so info-wise we’re in good hands.
 Their description of the survey is as follows: “This infographic provides a snapshot of where 23-year-old Australians are at when it comes to their study, work, life at home and satisfaction with life.
 We compare the latest data from [those] who were 23-years-old in 2017, with those that went before them 10 years earlier to understand how things have changed over time for young Australians.”

 Admittedly, there’s a lot to take in when examining the whole infographic but for the purpose of simplicity let’s hone in on a couple of areas that we’re more qualified to comment on ie education and employment.
 Points in those areas that we think worth noting are: